mohannadhussain/rsna-iaip-demo/README.md

-# 2021 RSNA Imaging AI in Practice Demo
+# RSNA Imaging AI in Practice Demo
-This repository contains scripts to generate new studies throughout the day for the demos
+This repository contains scripts to generate new studies throughout the day for the demos.
+There is a branch corresponding to the configuration used in every year of the demo.

 ## Dependencies
 * Python 3